 Breakthrough Brain Tumor Clinical Trial Kicks Off a New Paradigm of Glioblastoma Treatment with Seed Funding From PHASE ONE Foundation To Saint John’s Health Center Foundation

 SANTA MONICA (April 10, 2018) – Saint John’s Health Center Foundation announced that PHASE ONE Foundation has provided the initial funding for a breakthrough clinical trial for patients with brain cancer.
-The trial’s principal investigator and author Santosh Kesari, MD, PhD, will conduct the study at Pacific Neuroscience Institute, John Wayne Cancer Institute and Providence Saint John’s Health Center.
+The trial’s principal investigator and author Santosh Kesari, MD, PhD, will conduct the study at Pacific Neuroscience Institute, Saint John’s Cancer Institute and Providence Saint John’s Health Center.

 Called the Precision Immunotherapy in the Neoadjuvant Setting (PIN) trial, this study provides an alternative immunotherapy option to the current standard of care treatment that patients receive when presenting with a new diagnosis of glioblastoma.

 Over the last 30 years, standard of care for newly diagnosed glioblastoma patients has involved surgical removal of the tumor where possible followed by radiation and chemotherapy (temozolomide).
 While this therapy regimen has afforded limited survival benefit, there is much room for improvement.
-Expert neurosurgeons, Daniel F. Kelly, MD, PNI director and Achal Singh Achrol, MD, Chief of the Glioma Program, work closely with Dr. Kesari to care for these very sick patients.
+Expert neurosurgeon, Daniel F. Kelly, MD, PNI director works closely with Dr. Kesari to care for these very sick patients.

 “Given the relatively poor outcomes for our glioblastoma patients using current standard of care therapies, it is high time for a fundamentally novel approach.
 The PIN trial designed by Dr. Kesari is definitely a step in the right direction,” said Dr. Kelly.